vipulpatel-7330/Demo-Project/README.md

 # Demo-Project
-This is the first demo project on my GitHub account Please ignore the mistakes.
+This is the first demo project on my GitHub account.
+Please ignore the mistakes.